smash-transport/smash-vhlle-hybrid/docs/developer/index.md

     ---

     Tests are the key to be confident that the code works as expected.
-    A testing framework has been developed tailored on the project.
+    A testing framework has been developed tailored to the project.
     Adding new tests is as simple as writing a new function!

     [:material-arrow-right-box:&nbsp; Check it out!](testing_framework.md)